1974 Atlantic hurricane season

 The 1974 Atlantic hurricane season was a destructive and deadly hurricane season.
-In terms of overall activity, it was near average, with eleven named storms forming, of which four became hurricanes.
-Two of the four became major hurricanes, which are Category 3 (113 kn sustained winds) or higher systems on the Saffir–Simpson scale.
+In terms of overall activity, it was average, with thirteen named storms forming, of which four became hurricanes.
+Two of the four became major hurricanes, which are Category 3 or higher systems on the Saffir–Simpson scale.
 The season officially began on June 1 and lasted until November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic Ocean.

-The first system, a tropical depression, developed over the Bay of Campeche on June 22 and dissipated by June 26.
+The first system, an unnamed tropical storm, developed over the Bay of Campeche on June 22 and dissipated by June 26.
 The most intense storm of the season was Hurricane Carmen, which struck the Yucatán Peninsula at Category 4 intensity and Louisiana at Category 3 intensity.
 Carmen caused about $162 million in damage, mostly in Louisiana, and 12 deaths.
 Also highly notable was Hurricane Fifi, the deadliest Atlantic hurricane since the 1900 Galveston hurricane, which dropped torrential rain in Central America, especially Honduras.
 The hurricane left more than $1.8 billion in damage and at least 8,210 fatalities.
 Fifi crossed over into the eastern Pacific and was renamed Orlene.
 In August, poor weather conditions produced by Tropical Storm Alma caused a plane crash in Venezuela, which killed 49 people.
 Alma caused two additional deaths in Trinidad.
 Collectively, the tropical cyclones of this year resulted in at least 8,277 deaths and just under $2 billion in damage.